GKalliatakis/Adventures-in-deep-learning/README.md

 [<img src="https://raw.githubusercontent.com/GKalliatakis/Adventures-in-deep-learning/master/logo.png?raw=true">](http://gkalliatakis.com/blog/adventures-in-deep-learning)
 -->

-## State-of-the-art Deep Learning publications, frameworks & resources
+## Deep Learning publications, frameworks & resources

 ### Overview
 Deep convolutional neural networks have led to a series of breakthroughs in large-scale image and video recognition.
 This repository aims at presenting an elaborate list of the latest works on the field of Deep Learning since 2013.